Finding The Perfect Web Designer For Hire

 Step 7 – Selecting your top three designers

-At this stage you may have a list of a 5-6 candidates.
+At this stage, you may have a list of 5-6 candidates.

 But realistically that is too many.
 So you’ll need to narrow this down to your top 3-4.